b-g/tilehut/tutorial/README.md

 ![sdsfgv](readme-assets/openshift_hard_step_04_pingPong.png)

 #### Add tiles via FTP
 **Connect via FTP** to Openshift.
-There is a [quick Tutorial](http://www.openshifttutorial.cu.cc/access-to-openshift-through-sftp/) on how to conenct via Cyberduck, but it will work with Filezilla or every other FTP client as well.
+There is a [quick Tutorial](http://www.openshifttutorial.cu.cc/access-to-openshift-through-sftp/) on how to conenct via [Cyberduck](https://cyberduck.io/), but it will work with [Filezilla](https://filezilla-project.org/) or every other FTP client as well.

 **Navigate** to `app-root/data/`inside openshift and **paste the tilesets** you want to host.
 ![sdsfgv](readme-assets/openshift_hard_step_05_cyberDuck.png)
+**Note:** If you can't connect via FTP, then you probably skipped the [preparations](#preparations) step.
+Then your rsa-keys have not been configured.

 **Note:** The reason why this folder is empty is how cloud computing works.
 If you want to serve tiles on a grand scale you should set up a seperate server, because now the tiles would not be mirrored properly if you'd set up a scalable project.
 It's enough for our purpose, so we keep it simple.